MoArtis/Unity-SV-FlexMotion-Website/input/documentation/use-flexmotion-containers/flexmotion-1d.md

 <?# Figure Src="/img/documentation/1dblending.svg" Class="text-center" Width="75%" /?>

-For example, if you set a blend value of 0.375f (the mid point between the clip 2 and 3), the resulting weights would be Clip 1: 0f, Clip 2: 0.5f, Clip 3: 0.5f, Clip 4: 0f, Clip 5: 0f.
+For example, if you set a blend value of 0.375f (the midpoint between the clip 2 and 3), the resulting weights would be Clip 1: 0f, Clip 2: 0.5f, Clip 3: 0.5f, Clip 4: 0f, Clip 5: 0f.

 Here is a simple script using that method: